ChristopheBougere/stepfunctions-local/README.md

-  -V, --version                        output the version number --port <port>                        the port the server should run on --lambda-endpoint <lambda-endpoint>  the endpoint for lambda --lambda-region <lambda-region>      the region for lambda --silent                             whether you want to run the server in silent mode or not
+  -V, --version                        output the version number --port <port>                        the port the server should run on --region <region>                    the region the server should run on --lambda-endpoint <lambda-endpoint>  the endpoint for lambda --lambda-region <lambda-region>      the region for lambda --silent                             whether you want to run the server in silent mode or not